dentech-floss/server/README.md

             Port: config.Port,
             // The "server.DefaultHttpAndGrpcHandlerFunc" will be used if you don't set this
             // HttpAndGrpcHandlerFunc: server.CorsHttpAndGrpcHandlerFunc // ...for cors...
+            // You can also add the WithRealIP option to enable getting the user's IP address via realip.FromContext.
         },
     )